In 2025

 The cathedral of Sofia is called The St. Alexander Nevsky Cathedral.
 It is the center of orthodox religion in Bulgaria, built in Neo-Byzantine style in 19 century.
 The cathedral was created in honour to the Russian soldiers who died during the Russo-Turkish War of 1877-1878, as a result of which Bulgaria was liberated from Ottoman rule.

 Everything in Sofia is aligned with the cathedral as the center of citizen’s life.
 That’s the reason we find the several sites around it.
-I. e. bulgarian Parliament called The National Assembly of Neo-Renaissance style.
-The slogan on the facade above the entrance “Obedinenieto Pravi Silata”, loosely translated means ”United we are strong.”
+I. e.
+Bulgarian Parliament called the National Assembly in Neo-Renaissance style.
+The slogan on the facade above the entrance, “Obedinenieto Pravi Silata”, loosely translated, means ”United we are strong.”

 On the left side of the main Cathedral is a flea market with lots of old goods from communist period.
 Definitely something to get lost in time.
-My brother – the old coins collector was stunned and spent entire Sunday morning there.
+My brother, the old coin collector, was stunned and spent the entire Sunday morning there.

-Then again to it’s right is a nice orthodox church that we never managed to find out the name of it.
+Then again to its right is a nice orthodox church that we never managed to find out the name of it.
 The reason is that my brother and I were in Sofia in 2010 when no tourist office existed yet.
-When we asked in the street a certain passenger for a tourist office, he asked: why?
-We said we need a map.
-Remember in 2010 there were no smartphones yet.
+When we asked a certain passenger on the street for the tourist office, he asked, ‘Why?’
+We replied that we needed a map.
+Remember in 2010, there were no smartphones yet.

 However, the church: